 After 2 weeks of traveling through Switzerland by train, we had saved the best for last.
 On the day before our departure, we visited the Jungfraujoch Top of Europe.
-The highest railway station of Europe and the famous Jungfraujoch mountain range.
+The highest railway station in Europe and the famous Jungfraujoch mountain range.
 We were excited and a bit anxious (would it live up to the dream?).
 I found a ton of information online but maybe I was overwhelmed by all the marketing.
 In fact, I had no idea what to expect and here are some things you should know before you visit the Jungfraujoch yourself!

 14 Things To Know Before Your Visit to Jungfraujoch Top of Europe